maengkkong-rim/maengkkong-rim/_posts/2022-09-14-Review of Deep Reinforcement Learning for Robot Manipulation.md

 2. algorithms are still `not good enough at exploiting` useful information from current data.
 3. data collection in robotics is often very `time-consuming`.

-Evolution algorithms[^1] are the least sample-efficient as they do not use gradient for optimixation, but they might have comparable performance.
-Policy gradient methods is next in terms of sample-efficiency, followed by methods that uses replay buffer to estimate Q-values.
+Evolution algorithms[^1] are the least sample-efficient as they do not use gradient for optimization, but they might have comparable performance.
+Policy gradient methods are next in terms of sample efficiency, followed by methods that use replay buffer to estimate Q-values.
 Model-based algorithms are taking the lead in terms of data efficiency as they try to derive a model of the environment and use that model for training the policy instead of data from real interactions.
-Guided Policy Search[^2] is very data-efficient as it used trajectory optimixation to direct policy learning and avoid poor local optima.
+Guided Policy Search[^2] is very data-efficient as it used trajectory optimization to direct policy learning and avoid poor local optima.
 The current winner is model-based "shallow" algorithm[^3]. <br>

-In order to be more data-efficient, we need to collect more data and use the data that we currently have more efficiently.
-One way to have more data is using multiple robots to collect data simulataneously.
-Real data can also be augmented with synthetic data, possibly from simulators.
-In this approach, the gap between synthetic data and real robot data needs to be reduced so that the simulated data can be useful.
+In order to be more data-efficient, we need to `collect more data` and use the data more efficiently.
+One way to have more data is `using multiple robots` to collect data simultaneously.
+Real data can also be augmented with `synthetic data`, possibly from simulators.
+In this approach, the `gap` between synthetic data and real robot data `needs to be reduced`.
+We can use deep learning architecture[^4], progressive networks[^5], and so on[^6].
+In robotics, data is `specific to certain robots and configurations`.
+It will be very useful if we have a mechanism to `transform data` so that it can be widely distributed and used in multiple platforms and configurations.
+Finally, we will need `novel algorithms` that can use data more `efficiently`. `Model-based` approach might be one of the most potential ways to unlock sample efficiency.
+<br><br><br>

 💡 [exploration and exploitation] <br><br>